maxiaopeng/dualmarker/README.md

   - plot-2: marker2’s interaction
-    ‘interaction’ is dot-chart, showing the top significant marker2s, which has statistical interaction with given marker1.
+    ‘interaction’ is dot-chart, showing the top significant marker2s, which has statistical interaction with marker1.
 Signed log10-pValue is shown like ‘m2\_effect’

 <!-- end list -->